 To apply to the EXCEL Program or to find out more about its services, call (510) 885-3722 or visit the main office located in the Student and Faculty Support Building (SF) Suite 202.
 Additional information can also be found on the website at www.csueastbay.edu/excel.

 GANAS: Gaining Access ‘N Academic Success

-GANAS is an innovative access and retention program at Cal State East Bay that targets and serves newly arrived community college transfer students.
-The GANAS model offers integrated academic and cultural approaches that welcome and socialize new transfer students while increasing their confidence, engagement, resiliency, academic success, persistence, and, ultimately, baccalaureate degree attainment rates.
+GANAS is an innovative access and retention program at Cal State East Bay that targets and serves newly arrived freshman and community college transfer students.
+The GANAS model offers integrated academic and cultural approaches that welcome and socialize new freshman and transfer students while increasing their confidence, engagement, resiliency, academic success, persistence, and, ultimately, baccalaureate degree attainment rates.
 GANAS is open to all students.
 It provides a supportive environment that focuses on Latina/o and multicultural content.

 Phone: (510) 885-2960

 International Admission Office

 All matters pertaining to the admission of international students are handled by the International Admissions Office.
 Students from other countries should consult with the International Admissions Office regarding visas, eligibility for employment, and any special academic requirements.